Rev. Dr. Marshall Elijah Hatch, Sr.

-Rev. Hatch has a history of civic involvement spanning over two decades.
+Dr. Hatch has a history of civic involvement spanning over two decades.
 He served as a member of the Chicago School Board Nominating Commission from 1989-1991.
-He served as the Moderator of the Friendship Baptist District Association, and served as the National Director of Religious Affairs of the Rainbow PUSH Coalition.
-He also serves on the boards of the Academy of Communication and Technology (ACT) Charter School and Christ The King Jesuit College Prep High School.
-He is a member of the National Baptist Conventions (USA and America), Illinois National Baptist State Convention, American Baptist Churches of Metro Chicago, United Power for Action and Justice, and co-convener of the L.E.A.D.E.R.S Network.
-He also serves on the board of the Land of Lincoln Health Co-op, and in 2013 was appointed by Governor Quinn as a Trustee of the Lincoln Academy.
-Dr. Hatch’s new landmark book, “Project America”, was published in the spring of 2012.
+He served as the Moderator of the Friendship Baptist District Association, the National Director of Religious Affairs of the Rainbow PUSH Coalition, and on the boards of the Academy of Communication and Technology (ACT) Charter School and Christ The King Jesuit College Prep High School.
+He is a member of the National Baptist Convention of America, American Baptist Churches of Metro Chicago, United Power for Action and Justice, co-convener of the L.E.A.D.E.R.S Network, and founding steering committee member of the National Public Housing Museum.
+He also serves on the Board of Directors of the Land of Lincoln Health Co-op, and was appointed a Trustee of the Lincoln Academy of Illinois in 2013.
+Dr. Hatch’s landmark book, “Project America: Memoirs of Faith and Hope to Win The Future”, was published in 2012.
+In 2015, he was appointed to the Board of Trustees of Chicago State University.

 Marshall Hatch is married to the former Priscilla Murchison and they are the parents of four children; Joyce, Janelle, Marshall and Maurice.